Useful information and regional updates

 Vacancy Declaration

 The process for highlighting and declaring vacancies for the national IDT process is carried out locally by regional administrative teams.
 This ensures that individual regions retain central control of workforce planning and how vacancies are filled on their training programmes.
-The National IDT team then attempts to match eligible IDT applicants with declared vacant training programmes.
+The National IDT team will then carry out criterion evidence checks for the selected applicants, chase for evidence if needed and send offers.

 The national IDT process is unable to create new placements for transfers.
 Instead local regions will inform the National IDT team of any vacant placements on their training programmes which they wish to be filled through the national IDT process.

-Only vacancies that are officially declared for an IDT will be offered to candidates.
+Only applicants that are officially declared for an IDT will be sent an offer.
 Regions are not required to declare vacant posts for the national IDT process, and some regions may choose to declare their vacant posts for national recruitment.
 Applicants are discouraged to contact Training Programme Directors directly as the process needs to remain fair and consistent for all.

 Swaps